Kusadasi Shopping: What to Buy in Kusadasi, Turkey

 Once you experience the luxurious feel of a real pashmina, you won’t go back to the fake stuff!

-Don't know where to find a specialised store?
-Don't worry, ask your turkish tour guides on Shopping Tours.
+Don't know where to find a specialized store?
+Don't worry; ask your Turkish tour guides on shopping tours.

 Kusadasi Shopping: Turkish Ceramics